portley-0/liveduel-demo-2/backend/README.md

 * **`onchain-reader.ts`** - A dedicated module for all read-only interactions with the smart contracts, fetching market state and odds.
 * **`matchbook.api.ts`** - A client for the Matchbook API, responsible for fetching external market odds.
 * **`id-mapper.ts`** - A crucial service that maps internal `api-football` match IDs to the corresponding `Matchbook` event IDs using fuzzy matching.
+* **`fixed-192x64-math.ts`** - A critical library that precisely replicates the Solidity smart contract's fixed-point arithmetic using BigInt, ensuring the accuracy of the off-chain model.
 * **`trade-calculator.ts`** - The "brain" of the operation.
 It uses an off-chain model of the LMSR to calculate the most efficient trade to align odds.
 * **`trade-executor.ts`** - The "hands" of the operation.
 It safely submits the calculated trade transactions to the blockchain.